-The UK has four main humane research charities.
-All of these use donations to fund clever boffins in universities and medical schools to find cures for disease.
-Animals are a very poor model choice, and have delayed many findings in recent years, as well as causing considerable stress and pain.
+The UK has four main humane research charities, and there are many more worldwide.
+All fund clever boffins in universities and medical schools to find cures for disease.
+Animals are a very poor model choice, and have delayed many findings in recent years, as well as causing suffering.

-These charities use a blend of modern methods including human volunteers, computer modelling, test tubes and magnetic resonance imaging (examining the brain).
+People have been petitioning since Victorian times (when around 300 animals a year were used in vivisection).
+The following charities use a blend of modern methods including human volunteers, computer modelling, test tubes and magnetic resonance imaging (examining the brain).
 They also work with cadavers (donated dead bodies) and use population studies.
-Here are the main charities to switch your donations to (a few sell nice Christmas cards):
+Here are the main charities to switch your donations to (a few sell nice Christmas cards and envelope reuse labels):

 The Little Brown Dog of Battersea

 Back when vivisection was just starting in England, there were riots after animal welfare campaigners were outraged at an illegal vivisection (they say conscious and struggling) in front of medical students, the dog was then killed.
 A statue was put up in memory, but some of students vandalised it and went on protest marches.

 The council melted the statue, despite 20,000 people protesting.
 A new statue is now in Battersea Park, in memory of the little brown dog.
 With his soul now at peace, say hello if you’re passing.

 Other Ways to Help Humane Research